The workplace can be a fast-paced, stressful environment.

 Mindful Leadership Training

-I sourced the following information from the Institute for Mindful Leadership (n.d.) who specialize in mindful leadership training…
+The following information has been sourced from the Institute for Mindful Leadership (n.d.) who specialize in mindful leadership training…

 Mindful leadership training results in leaders being able to lead with courage, integrity and authenticity.